-11. Sign Replacements
+18. Guide Sign Replacements Phase I

-This project includes inspection, assessment and implementation of the remedial measures necessary to bring dated mainline and interchange signing into compliance with current standards.
-This project will upgrade existing Parkway and Turnpike signs/structures, along the mainline, at facilities, etc. to the current design standards.
-The project includes the study and assessment of current signing legends and locations along with the recommendations and plans to implement to procure the construction services necessary to bring signing into compliance with current standards.
-Currently, four design contracts are anticipated.
+This project includes inspection, assessment and implementation of the remedial measures necessary to bring dated mainline and interchange guide signing into compliance with current standards.
+This project will upgrade existing Parkway and Turnpike guide signs and structures, along the mainline, ramps or at facilities to the current design standards.
+The project includes the study and assessment of current signing legends and locations along with recommendations and plans to procure the construction services necessary to bring signing into compliance with current standards.